pepperlabs/docs/content/en/API/query.md

 ### _and

-Queries are executed with `and` operator by default.
+Queries are executed with the `and` operator by default.

 Example: